Hudson River Park: Conception and construction

+During the 1980s and 1990s, there were plans to redevelop many of the old piers as parkland.
 A new plan for development was announced in 1992 by then-Governor Mario Cuomo and then-Mayor David Dinkins, targeting Pier 76 opposite the Javits Center, Chelsea Piers, and Pier 40 as key locations for commercial development that would support the park.
 The 1992 memorandum also created the Hudson River Park Corporation, quickly renamed the Hudson River Park Conservancy, a government agency composed of members appointed by the governor and mayor.

 Construction of the Chelsea Piers complex began in July 1994, opening in stages beginning in May 1995.
 Legislation creating the park was signed in September 1998 by Governor George Pataki, combining land owned by New York State (the southern half, from Battery Park to 35th Street) and the city (the northern half, from 35th Street to 59th).
 Both halves were leased to the joint entity now known as the Hudson River Park Trust.
-The plan also guaranteed that half of two commercial locations, Piers 40 and 76, and all of pier 84, would be reserved for parkland.
+The plan also guaranteed that half of two commercial locations, Piers 40 and 76, and all of Pier 84, would be reserved for parkland.
 The park was initially expected to be completed by 2003, with construction costs estimated at $300 million.
 The first complete section of the park started construction in 1998 and opened in 2003 in Greenwich Village.

 Afterward, construction stalled, and much of the park remained incomplete.
 Clinton Cove opened in 2005, and Piers 66 and 84 opened the next year.
 Half of the park was complete by 2009, and as of 2015, seventy percent of the park has been finished, at a cost of nearly $500 million.